-- European Social Fund (financing for the training of employed/unemployed persons - Community, Regional and Provincial grants); - Fon.
+- European Social Fund (financing for the training of employed/unemployed persons Community, Regional and Provincial grants); - Fon.
 Dir.
 (National inter-professional fund for the ongoing training of services sector executive employees); - FBA (Fondo Banche e Assicurazioni [Banks and Insurances Fund]); - Solidarity Fund for income and employment support and for the professional conversion and professional retraining of credit sector employees.

-Pursuant to Legislative Decree 231/2001, the related process could present opportunities for commission of the offences of "Corruption" in its various forms, "Illegal inducement to give or promise benefits", "Trafficking of illegal influences"13, "Aggravated fraud for the purpose of obtaining public funds", "Misappropriation", "Unlawful receipt of public funds", "Embezzlement" and "Abuse of office".
+Pursuant to Legislative Decree 231/2001, the related process could present opportunities for commission of the offences of "Corruption against the Public Administration" in its various forms, "Illegal inducement to give or promise benefits", "Trafficking of illegal influences"16, "Fraud against the State or other public entity", "Aggravated fraud for the purpose of obtaining public funds", "Misappropriation of public funds", "Unlawful receipt of public funds", "Embezzlement" and "Abuse of office".